Cycling The World: England, In Gatwick | Travelsonabike2

 There was a reason for getting up early.
 I had to get a train into central London as I was off to the Kazakhstan embassy to apply for a visa.
-I intended to get it in America, but I messed up on what city the embassy was in.
+I intended to get it in America, but I messed up on which city the embassy was in.
 Wrongly assuming it was New York, which it wasn’t.
-It was Washington and had I not had my accident.
+It was Washington, and had I not had my accident.
 I would have cycled there, but to be honest, I’m really not feeling that great.

 Water trees buildings